 Since sale of assets/business is a strategic decision best taken by the Board, SES in normal course of action, will recommend voting FOR such resolutions unless specific governance issues are identified.
 Sale to a related party will attract additional scrutiny.
-SES will always require the Company to disclose the Valuation Report although, the same may not be required in terms of the law.
+SES will require the Company to disclose the Valuation Report although, the same may not be required in terms of the law unless the Company has adequately explained the basis of Valuation in the Notice itself or the fairness of the transaction is established without the Valuation Report as well.